reactjs/react.dev/src/content/reference/react/StrictMode.md

 #### Caveats {/*caveats*/}

 * There is no way to opt out of Strict Mode inside a tree wrapped in `<StrictMode>`.
-This gives you confidence that all components inside `<StrictMode>` are checked.
+This gives you confidence that all Components inside `<StrictMode>` are checked.
 If two teams working on a product disagree whether they find the checks valuable, they need to either reach consensus or move `<StrictMode>` down in the tree.

 ---